tzuanwang/Bank-System-Simulation/README.md

 * Encapsulation is done to achieve abstraction
 * Encapsulation is the process of hiding implementation details from the users
 * For example, listName.append() -> list is a **class**, append is the **method** encapsulated by the class

+## Inheritance
+* Child class inherits certain characteristics and features from parent class
+* Child class can have its own attributes and methods and have access to attributes and methods of the parent class
+* Single inheritance
+* Multiple inheritance: the value of the same attribute names from multiple base classes depends on the order of inheritance
+* Multi-level inheritance: the lower level classes will have access to all the attributes and methods to all the classes in the upper levels.
+* Public: memberName, accessible to your class, derived classes, and anywhere outside your derived classes
+* Protected: _memberName, accessible to your class, derived classes
+* Private: __memberName, only accessible to your class